 Certified Yoga Therapist (C-IAYT), E-RYT 500, M.S.

 In 2014, I was diagnosed with chronic fatigue syndrome after several years of feeling extremely tired, experiencing chronic pain, and noticing decreased brain functioning.
 I used my yoga practice in conjunction with working with a functional MD to help me cope with and manage my symptoms.
-I learned the power of being with what is in front of me even when it is uncertain, how to give myself what I needed in the moment as symptoms can shift rapidly, and I learned how to use my yoga practice to create spaces of wellness, joy, and meaning living with the uncertainty and symptoms of chronic illness.
+Through my yoga practice, I learned how to use and adapt tools and techniques to help with symptoms and conditions, how to give myself what I needed in the moment as symptoms can shift rapidly, and to create spaces of wellness, joy, and meaning living with the uncertainty and symptoms of chronic illness.
 Even though my symptoms have now decreased, I still have to manage them periodically, and my experience taught me how to live more fluidly with things that change.
 As I continue to use my yoga practice for my own path to healing and wellness, I am even more inspired to help others do the same because I know the power of yoga practice to help support us through painful and uncertain times in our lives.
 All things change in our lives, and I have found yoga to be the best tool for me to anchor myself as I ride the waves that inevitably come, helping me find stability, ease, and faith.

 I am also an avid student of yoga and other contemplative philosophy from multiple sources of inspiration and teachings, and I incorporate these into my work as appropriate.
 My goal is to continue to merge the Eastern and Western mind-body philosophies of wellness together to offer a broader and more comprehensive experience for my clients and students.
 Self-inquiry is paramount to yoga work, and I offer clients and students the ability to do this through classical yoga techniques and contemplative and reflective practices.